PavelKisliak/BitSerializer/README.md

 BitSerializer::LoadObject<JsonArchive>(testVectorOfMaps, inputJson);
 ```

-#### Serializing custom class
+#### Serializing class
-To support serialization of your type, you must implement the Serialize() method, which can also be implemented as an external method in the BitSerializer namespace (take a look at the implementation in the library).
+There are two ways to serialize a class,
+* Your own class (sources can be modified) - posiible to create internal or external method Serialize(), but internal is more convinent.
+* Third party class (no access to sources) - only extrenal method in namespace BitSerializer.

+Next example demonstartes how to implemet internal serialization method:
 ```cpp
 #include "bitserializer\bit_serializer.h"
 #include "bitserializer\archives\json_restcpp_archive.h"